w2ak/Jekyll-Mono/acn/bgp-practical.md

 This is because before advertising a new route to its neighbours, a BGP router will first advertise to every neighbour (no filter) the fact that it is removing the old route.

+### Question 2.4

+Internal BGP settings (OSPF settings, actually) in router `AS9.4` consider the link `AS9.4-AS9.3` to cost less than `AS9.4-AS9.2`.
+This forces the choice of `AS7` without having to tie break.

+### Question 2.5

+Choice of `AS8` as a next hop can be forced by configuring `AS9.4`.

+{% foldhl text linenos %}
+ enable
+ configure terminal
+ interface GigabitEthernet0/2
+  ip ospf cost 12
+  exit
+ exit
+{% endfoldhl %}